0xcindyv/multiversosite/README.md

 - Educational content and classes
 - Exclusive terrain and experiences
 - Special features and interactions

+## Device Compatibility
+Currently, Multiverso is designed for desktop browsers only.
+Mobile support is not available at this time.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.